Enterprise Risk Management

 Email Alert 3 – An email from HR asking her to confirm that is OK to terminate Mr. John Gonzales, who until last January, was a key witness in an ongoing litigation.
 (Insight Claims©)

-Email Alert 5 – An automatically generated email informing her that THREE AMIGOS PAINTING, has signed the company’s service agreement to start painting the Georgia facility’s 100′ water tower.
-Right away and from her smart phone (or IPAD), she could use the link in the email and verify that THREE AMIGOS PAINTING is complying with company’s Contractor Work Rules and Vendor’s insurance requirements for this kind of job.(Contractual RM©)
+Email Alert 5 – An automatically generated email informing her that BEST PAINTING, has signed the company’s service agreement to start painting the Georgia facility’s 100′ water tower.
+Right away and from her smart phone (or IPAD), she could use the link in the email and verify that BEST PAINTING is complying with company’s Contractor Work Rules and Vendor’s insurance requirements for this kind of job.(Contractual RM©)

 Email Alert 6 – An automatically generated email letting her know that the Emergency Response Plan (ERP) for the storage facility in the Port of Tampa (FL), has just been activated as a result of a fire, with instructions about what to do as member of the Emergency Response Team (ERM) and a “pdf” copy of the Business Continuity Plan (BCP) attached to the email.( Insight BCP©)